|

 Neutral Glow

-Lavender shows up subtly through florals and lighting, adding softness without competing with architectural details like chandeliers and beams overhead features.
+Lavender shows up through florals and lighting, adding softness without fighting chandeliers or beams.

 @melissa_fancy